zwubbena/sas-cartesian-product/README.md

 - ***Cartesian Product*** - the Cartesian product of two sets A and B, denoted A × B, is the set of all possible ordered pairs where the elements of A are first and the elements of B are second.
 - ***Determination Level*** - Each school district in Texas is assigned one of four determination levels (DLs) for their special education program: Meets Requirements = 1, Needs Assistance = 2, Needs Intervention, and Needs Substantial Intervention = 4.

-## 3. What is the Cartesian Product?
+## 3. Cartesian Product

-The essence of the Cartesian product is that we can use sets to make new sets that contain all paired elements from the initial sets.
+What is the Cartesian product?
+The essence of the Cartesian product is that we can use sets to make a new set that contain all the paired elements from the initial sets.
 What does that mean?
-Supposed we have two sets: A and B. And, each set contains elements.
-These elements could be anything but for this example we'll use letters.
-So set A has three elements: a, b, and c.
-And, set B has three elements: d, e, and f (see below).
+Let's break it down.
+A set is a collection of things with a common property.
+The things that make up a set are called elements.
+Supposed we have two sets: A and B. And, each set contains a series of elements.
+Let's use lower case letters, where set A has contains three elements: a, b, and c.
+And, set B contains three elements: d, e, and f (see notation for the two sets below).

 - ***A = {a,b,c}***
 - ***B = {d,e,f}***

-The Cartesian product allows us to find all combinations of the elements in set A and in set B. The Cartesian product of set A and set B is A x B, which creates a new set containing all paired combinations (or ordered pairs) from set A and set B. Because set A has 3 elements and set B has 3 elements, the Cartesian product contains a total of 9 ordered pairs: 3 x 3 = 9 (see below).
+The Cartesian product allows us to find all combinations of the elements in both set A and set B. Given sets A and B, we can multiply them together to produce a new set denoted as A x B. This operation is called the Cartesian product.
+This new set contains all the paired combinations (or ordered pairs) from set A and set B. Because set A has 3 elements and set B has 3 elements, the Cartesian product is 9 ordered pairs: 3 x 3 = 9 (see notation for the Cartesian product below).

 - ***A x B = {(a,d),(a,e),(a,f),(b,d),(b,e),(b,f),(c,d),(c,e),(c,f)}***

-So, from set A and set B we created the Cartesian product A x B. The Cartesian product contains nine ordered pair combinations.
-That is, it contains all possible combinations of the elements from set A and the elements from set B.
+So, from set A and set B we created the Cartesian product A x B with nine ordered pairs of with all possible combinations of elements from both sets A and B.

 Now let's look at a scenario of when we would use the Cartesian product.

 ## 4. Scenario

-In Texas, every K-12 school district that has a special education program is assigned one of four determination levels (DLs) annually:
+Every K-12 school district in the United States that has a special education program must be assigned one of four determination levels (DLs) annually by their state education agency:

-- ***Meets Requirements = 1***
+- **Meets Requirements = 1**
-- ***Needs Assistance = 2***
+- **Needs Assistance = 2**
-- ***Needs Intervention = 3***
+- **Needs Intervention = 3**
-- ***Needs Substantial Intervention = 4***
+- **Needs Substantial Intervention = 4**

 Such DL assignment denotes the degree to which a school district has implemented the federal Individuals with Disabilities Education Act (IDEA).
-Each DL is based on an equation that combines different indicators like graduation, dropout, etc. However, that's not relevant here. ***This scenario is about how a school district's DL has changed from one year to the next.***
+In Texas, each DL is based on an equation that combines different indicators like graduation, dropout, etc. However, that's not relevant here. ***This scenario is about how a school district's DL has changed from one year to the next.***

-Of course, if we're interested in one school district, we could look at their 2019 DL and their 2020 DL to know how their DL changed.
+Of course, if we're interested in one school district we could look at their 2019 DL and their 2020 DL to know how their DL changed.
 But, when dealing with over a thousand districts, this becomes a task better suited for SAS programming, the Cartesian product, and conditional processing.
-But, we'll save conditional processing in SAS for another post.

 ## 5. SAS Programming